 Management of bathymetric data is necessary for efficient use, future access, and validation of analytical and interpretative results.
-The raw and processed data should be archived to ensure data are preserved to the fullest extent.
+Raw and processed data should be archived to ensure data are preserved to the fullest extent.

-See Chapter 1: Data Management for minimum bathymetric data requirements and management (e.g., recommended file formats, metadata, data archival).
+See Chapter 1.6.1 for minimum bathymetric data requirements and management (e.g., recommended file formats, metadata, data archiving).